 • Cooling and Packaging: Sterile, airtight containers.

-• Cheddar: Popular for its sharp taste and firm texture.
+• Cheddar: Often used for its pointed taste and soft core.

-• Amul Cheese: A popular brand offering a variety of cheese products.
+• Amul Cheese: This is a well known company producing different kind of cheese products.

-• Ultrafiltration: Concentrates milk proteins and fat before cheese making.
+• Ultrafiltration: The product that results from the concentration of milk proteins and fats before cheese making.

-• Automated Cheese Vats: Ensure consistent coagulation and curd cutting.
+• Automated Cheese Vats: Promoting the right coagulant addition and the correct timing of curd cutting.